 Get informed!
 Take a look at the four urgent issues we’re trying to advance as a community.
-You’ll also get access to our most recent policy report, sample questions for candidates, quick stats, community stories and general information about spinal cord injury.
+You’ll also get access to our most recent policy report, quick stats, community stories and general information about spinal cord injury.

 - The pandemic has amplified the fractures that people with SCI and other disabilities face in accessing services, supports and funding.